gabegomes/anagostic_contra-electrostatic_H-bonds/README.md

-# Welcome to "Mapping the coordination space for C-H•••M interactions in confined spaces: (α-ICyDMe)Au, Ag, Cu complexes reveal “contra-electrostatic H-bonds” masquerading as anagostic interactions"
+# Welcome to repository for the paper "Mapping the coordination space for C-H•••M interactions in confined spaces: (α-ICyDMe)Au, Ag, Cu complexes reveal “contra-electrostatic H-bonds” masquerading as anagostic interactions"

 This is a simple repository for the geometries (xyz files) from the paper "Mapping the coordination space for C-H•••M interactions in confined spaces: (α-ICyDMe)Au, Ag, Cu complexes reveal “contra-electrostatic H-bonds” masquerading as anagostic interactions".